 The college does not have residence halls.
 Therefore, students should begin efforts to obtain housing at an early date.
 Any student needing assistance in securing housing may contact the Student Life Representative at 615-353-3026.

 Nashville State has honor, social, and professional clubs.
-Charters of all organizations are on file in the office of the Director of Special Projects and Student Life (S-115) as well as the Associate Vice President of Student Affairs and Student Life (S-202).
+Charters of all organizations are on file in the office of the Director of Special Projects and Student Life (S-115) as well as the Associate Vice President of Student Affairs (S-202).
 Any organization not chartered is not recognized as part of the college community.

 The organization and administration of student activities is a function of the Director of Special Projects and Student Life under the supervision of the Associate Vice President of Student Affairs.